 “The most noteworthy find at Uan Muhuggiag is the well-preserved mummy of a young boy of approximately 2 1/2 years old.
 The child was in a fetal position, then embalmed, then placed in a sack made of antelope skin, which was insulated by a layer of leaves.
 The boy’s organs were removed, as evidenced by incisions in his stomach and thorax, and an organic preservative was inserted to stop his body from decomposing.
 An ostrich eggshell necklace was also found around his neck.
 Radiocarbon dating determined the age of the mummy to be approximately 5600 years old, which makes it about 1000 years older than the earliest previously recorded mummy in ancient Egypt.
 In 1958-1959, an archaeological expedition led by Antonio Ascenzi conducted anthropological, radiological, histological and chemical analyses on the Uan Muhuggiag mummy.
 The specimen was determined to be that of a 30-month old child of uncertain sex, who possessed Negroid features.”

 So the early Egyptians were from Saharan Africa?
 Well, its not that simple… nothing ever is.
-The earliest DNA analysis (Max Plank Institute) of Ancient Egyptians is from the period span of 1400BC to 400BC and that was from one narrow area, so we have to use common sense, logic, and the tracking or artefacts.
+The earliest DNA analysis (Max Plank Institute) of Ancient Egyptians is from the period span of 1400BC to 400BC and that was from one narrow regional area in a large territory, so we have to use common sense, logic, and the tracking or artefacts.
 In the Naqada culture (Chalcolithic pre dynastic Egypt 4400-3000BC) that was centred around Qena (Upper Egypt, near modern day Luxor) downwards to the second cataract, there were finds that show depictions of white skin and blue eyes in statues.

-There is also what is known as the A-group (3800 but could be as early as 4400-3100BC), an early civilisation on the Nile valley, and what eventually became known as Nubia – it stretched from Aswan down to the second cataract.
+There is also what is known as the A-group (3800 BC but could be as early as 4400-3100BC), an early civilisation in the area of the Nile valley (what is now Upper Egypt) which included parts of the valley that would eventually become known as Nubia.
 The cemeteries showed an advanced people of sophistication and wealth, and predate dynastic Egypt by at least 300yrs.
 Here are some excerpts from a news report on the finds – the news report is dated 1979.